TalarGreg/stockanaliser/README.md

 Step 1 described in this section is responsible for loading data from tbl_bronze into tbl_silver_part and tbl_silver_wrong_currency.
 Step 1 runs Notebook **notebooks/nb_load_silver_part.ipynb**.
 The CDF feature is set on the tbl_bronze table.
 Script uses CDF and helping table cdf_control_silver_part to insert only new rows into tbl_silver_part and tbl_silver_wrong_currency table.

-Script adding partition_date column which is DATA format, this is column which is used as partition key in tbl_silver_part and tbl_silver_wrong_currency.
+Script adds partition_date column which is DATA format, this column is used as partition key in tbl_silver_part and tbl_silver_wrong_currency.

   # 5. Data orchestration – Data pipelines step 2